spcho-dev/ORBIT/README.md

 ## Requirements

-This model was developed and tested in the following environment, based on the provided `conda list`.
+This model was developed and tested in the following environment.
 We recommend using Anaconda to create a dedicated environment.

 * **Python:** `3.8.20`
 * **PyTorch:** `2.4.1+cu121`